 - “Thinking Outside The Box” Approach to Create Innovative Energy Solutions: For the long term solution, incentives/awards should be provided to young talented students in schools and universities by governments, large corporations, and philanthropist to invent/discover sustainable energy sources such as envisioned in Asad Uddin’s essay.
 Such incentives will motivate students who will be our future leaders for confronting energy crisis and creating sustainable solutions for our future generations.

-Global Energy Prize to Young Minds on Energy Innovations: I propose to President Obama of the U.S. and other world leaders to initiate a global prize/award on energy, to motivate young talented minds, like the prestigious Noble Prize for Energy.
+Global Energy Prize to Young Minds on Energy Innovations: I propose to President Obama of the U.S. and other world leaders to initiate a global prize/award on energy such as the prestigious Noble Prize for Energy to motivate young talented minds.